appodeal/slack_mailer/README.md

                             'https://hooks.slack.com/services/...........']
 end
 ```
-Gem is balancing messages by hooks.
-It helps don't reached messages limit by hook per 1 second.
+Gem balances messages by hooks.
+It helps not to reach a message limit through 1 hook per 1 second.

 ## Usage